Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Zero-field critical magnetic noise

-In Fig.~\ref{Fig:Metal_B=0} we plot the magnetic noise as a function of $T-T_c$, and also as a function of the sample-NV distance $z_0$.
+In Fig.~\ref{Fig:Metal_B=0} we plot the magnetic noise as a function of $T-T_c$, and also as a function of the qubit-sample distance $z_0$.
 However, the asymptotic limits can be readily understood by noting that in Eq.~\eqref{eq:Nm}, the magnetic noise is simply a function of the dimensionless ratio $\tilde z =z_0/\xi_{\rm m}$.

-Away from the critical regime, when $\xi_{\rm m} \ll z_0$, we may approximate $F_{{\rm m}}(q \xi_{\rm m}) \approx F_{\rm m}(0) = 1$ and the integral in Eq.~\eqref{eq:Nm} scales as $1/z_0^{2}$, leading to the following expression for the magnetic noise:.
+Away from the critical regime, when $\xi_{\rm m} \ll z_0$, we may approximate $F_{{\rm m}}(q \xi_{\rm m}) \approx F_{\rm m}(0) = 1$ and the integral in Eq.~\eqref{eq:Nm} scales as $1/z_0^{2}$, leading to the following expression for the magnetic noise:

 This expression highlights two distinct scaling behaviors.
 First, since $\sigma_{\rm m}(0) \propto \tau_{\rm m} \propto (T - T_c)^{-1}$, the noise diverges as $(T - T_c)^{-1}$ upon approaching the transition.
-By fitting the slope $\cN$, one can further determine to characteristic lifetime $\tau_m$ of critical supercurrent fluctuations \cite{SCNoise}.
-Second, the prefactor reveals a spatial dependence, with the noise decaying as $z_0^{-2}$ with the NV distance.
+By fitting the slope of $\cN_{\rm m}(T)$, one can further determine the characteristic lifetime $\tau_{\rm m}$ of critical supercurrent fluctuations \cite{SCNoise}.
+Second, the prefactor reveals a spatial dependence, with the noise decaying as $z_0^{-2}$ with the qubit distance.
 These trends are clearly reflected in Fig.~\ref{Fig:Metal_B=0}: panel (a) illustrates the temperature dependence, while panel (b) highlights the distance scaling.

-As the temperature is lowered to approach the critical point, the coherence length $\xi_{\rm m} \propto (T - T_c)^{-1/2}$ becomes much larger than the NV–sample distance $z_0$.
+As the temperature is lowered to approach the critical point, the coherence length $\xi_{\rm m} \propto (T - T_c)^{-1/2}$ becomes much larger than the qubit-sample distance $z_0$.
 In this regime, we may approximate $F_{\rm m}(q \xi_{\rm m}) \approx (q\xi_{\rm m})^{-2}$ in the integral in Eq.~\eqref{eq:Nm}, leading to an integral that is independent of $z_0$ (up to logarithmic corrections).
 Consequently, the magnetic noise scales as